pluja/rokokeys/README.md

 5. Again, [**use Tails on a USB drive**.](https://tails.boum.org/)
 6. Don't use a shared computer.
 7. Once the backup is finished, delete all evidences.
-8. You should still keep a copy of your raw mnemonic seed somewhere.
+8. You should still keep a copy of your raw mnemonic phrase somewhere.
 9. SAVE THIS CODE.
 Just in case you need to recover your keys and you can't access this repository.
 10. Make a test before the definitive copy.
 Just to learn the flow.
 Use 2 or 5 words.
 10. Be safe.
 Doubt.
 Read the code.